 Professional interventionists are usually licensed therapists.
 They may specialize in addiction, family dynamics, or communication.
 An intervention specialist brings a voice of experience and expertise, and helps to keep the conversation focused on the goal of treatment.

 However you are feeling, you are not alone.
 Most people find it difficult to talk openly about addiction.
-At The Bluffs, we provide the necessary support to families that are navigating a loved one’s addiction.
+At Vertava Health of Ohio, we provide the necessary support to families that are navigating a loved one’s addiction.

 Finding Treatment For Hydrocodone Abuse And Addiction